loginov-rocks/BluetoothTerminal/README.md

 [BluetoothTerminal] The connect handler is set.
 [BluetoothTerminal] The disconnect handler is set.
 [BluetoothTerminal] The receive handler is set.
+[BluetoothTerminal] The service UUID is set to "ffe0".
+[BluetoothTerminal] The characteristic UUID is set to "ffe1".
+[BluetoothTerminal] The characteristic value size is set to 20 bytes.
 [BluetoothTerminal] The name is set to "BluetoothTerminal".
-[BluetoothTerminal] The receive buffer size is set to 1024 bytes.
+[BluetoothTerminal] The receive buffer size is set to 256 bytes.
 [BluetoothTerminal] The receive separator is set to " ".
 [BluetoothTerminal] The send separator is set to "